 About the Speech-Language Pathology Praxis Exam

-The Praxis Examination in Speech-Language Pathology (0330 and 5330) is an integral component of ASHA certification standards.
+The Praxis Examination in Speech-Language Pathology (5331) is an integral component of ASHA certification standards.
 The development of the exam is commissioned by ASHA and facilitated by the Educational Testing Service (ETS) to provide a system of thorough, fair, and carefully validated assessments.
 The speech-language pathology Praxis exam is owned and administered by ETS as part of The Praxis II ®: Subject Assessments; however, ASHA's Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) makes a final determination for the passing score.
-Beginning September 2014, both (0330) and (5330) will be discontinued and replaced with (5331) via computer only.
-The current passing score for purposes of ASHA certification is 600.
+The current passing score for purposes of ASHA certification is 162.

 Transition to New Exam